simplydallas/udacityreviewqueue/readme.md

 * The default theme can be toggled off to show a mostly white layout similar to the default Udacity or Bootstrap theme.
 Just click the little paintbrush in the top right.
 It will remember your preference for next time.

+### Sound

+* The default is on.
+There is a sound that will play when any project is assigned form the queue by the tool.
+The volume icon in the navbar top right can toggle this sound off.
+Your preference is remembered for next time.

 ### The following information is presented

 * Project id